Andrew Beyer

-Andrew Beyer (born 17 Nov 1943) is an American expert on horse race betting who designed the Beyer Speed Figure.
+Andrew Beyer (born November 17, 1943) is an American expert on horse race betting who designed the Beyer Speed Figure.

+Born in Carbondale, Illinois, he attended Harvard and wrote for the school paper, the Crimson, before committing to full time betting.

 In the early 1970s, while working for the Washington Daily News, Beyer did extensive work on the concept of speed figures and wrote books that helped popularize their use.
 By calculating variables such as the track conditions and the horse's time, Beyer speed figures give a measure of how fast a horse was in a given race.
 This number can then be used to compare a given horse's "speed" against its competition in an upcoming race, despite the fact that the horses have all run in different races, at different tracks, and are different calibers of horses.
 Speed figures have come into general usage and many racing forms include them in their publications.